EOCOnline/eoconline.github.io/_pages/about.md

 # EOC.online

-> Helping you help others
+> Helping you help others!

 ## About

+> Transform your EOC operations from chaotic to focused!

-EOC.Online's goal is to make it easy for you to install and use a standards based website for your emergency operations center.
+EOC.Online's primary goal has been to make it easy for you to install and use a standards based website for your emergency operations center.
 Whether yours is small or large, private or public, we offer a flexible, extensible, secure set of options customized for your Emergency Operations Center's needs.
 Our software is based on free, open source, robust code that runs on a laptop, a server farm, or in the cloud.

-Transform your EOC operations from chaotic to focused!
+We've also focused on other tools and projects recently:

 ## Projects

-EOC.online currently is working on 3 efforts - with others now archived.
+EOC.online currently is working on a few efforts - with others now archived.

 ### Open Source, Standards Based Web Sites for Emergency Operations Centers